connexcs/docs/docs/routing-usa.md

 ## LRN/LNP
-[LRN (Location Routing Number)](https://en.wikipedia.org/wiki/Location_Routing_Number) / [LNP (Local Number Portability)](https://en.wikipedia.org/wiki/Local_number_portability) is a method to port USA numbers between providers, where the receiving provider can assign additional charges.
+[LRN (Location Routing Number)](https://en.wikipedia.org/wiki/Location_Routing_Number) / [LNP (Local Number Portability)](https://en.wikipedia.org/wiki/Local_number_portability) is a method used in the USA to port between providers, where the receiving provider can assign additional charges.
 This means **a number that resolves to an LRN can be charged differently that what is listed in the NPA-NXX Rate card.**

 The process is as follows: